caltechlibrary/archivesspace_vagrant/INSTALL.md

 ## Load development data

 Initially ArchivesSpace is configured but lacking data isn't terribly interesting.
 These are the steps taken to dump a production dataset to use as a development dataset.

-### Setup local configuration
+### Example local setup

-The following can be executed from your development machine but should also work from a VM if necessary..

-1. Copy setup.conf-example to setup.conf
-2. Edit setup.conf to reflect our local development setup as well as point to the production deployment (so we can grab data for development)
-3. Source the setup.conf
-4. Run scripts/create-repository.sh
-5. Run scripts/fetch-test-data.sh
-6. Run scripts/load-test-data.sh

 Here's an example of what I would type on my Mac in a Terminal window for the whole process